Institute of Bankers Pakistan

 The Institute of Bankers Pakistan (IBP), (ادارہَ بینکارانِ پاکستان) established in 1951, is Pakistan's premier banking training institute, which aims to develop and groom a cadre of banking and financial services professionals on continuous basis.
-It is an ISO-9001-2000 Certified Organization.
-IBP has its head office in Karachi.
+It is an ISO-9001-2000 certified organization, with its head office in Karachi.

 Mission statement IBP

 "To train and develop a sound human resource base for the financial sector and to work for continuous learning, adaptation and application of knowledge."

 Management of the institute

 The management of the institute rests with the Council, which in effect operates as a board of governors.
-The governor of the Central Bank, State Bank of Pakistan, is the ex officio president of the institute.
+The governor of the country's central bank, the State Bank of Pakistan, is the ex officio president of the institute.
 The chief executives of major local and foreign commercial banks are members of the Council and are elected by the IBP members for a three years term.
 The chairman of the Council has the right to nominate one IBP fellow with a distinguished record of performance as member of the Council.
 The IBP Council designates the chief executive of the institute for a three-year term.
 The chairman of the Council nominates two vice presidents from amongst the Council members.
 The Council also nominates following committees to assist IBP in its day-to-day operations: